JForst/Preston/README.md

 but it's the best I could think of and I think it's adequate.
 And it's still valid markdown.

+### Font Awesome

+you may include font awesome icons.
+Just add the icon name preceded with an @-sign, e.g.
+@fa-home, thanks to showdown-icon.js

 Browser Support
 ---------------